SwiftKickMobile/TLIndexPathTools/README.md

 ###TLIndexPathController

 `TLIndexPathController` is TLIndexPathTools' version of `NSFetchedResultsController`.
-Therefore, you must use this class in your view controller if you want to integrate with Core Data.
+It should not come as a surprise, then, that you must use this class if you want to integrate with Core Data.

-Although it primarily exists for Core Data integration, `TLIndexPathController` works interchangeably with Core Data fetch requests or plain arrays of any data type.
-Thus, by always using `TLIndexPathController`, it is possible to work with a common interface across all of your table and collection views.
+Although it primarily exists for Core Data integration, `TLIndexPathController` works interchangeably with `NSFetchRequest` or plain arrays containing any type of data.
+Thus, if you choose to standardize on using `TLIndexPathController` everywhere, it is possible to have a common programming model across all table and collection views.

-`TLIndexPathController` also makes a few nice improvements over `NSFetchedResultsController`:
+`TLIndexPathController` also makes a few nice improvements relative to `NSFetchedResultsController`:

 * Items do not need to be presorted by section.
 The data model handles organizing sections.
 * Changes to your fetch request are animated.
 So you can get animated sorting and filtering.